Crying Tears of Hazy GoldNotes from brew day #2

 Over-sanitisation, or rather insufficient attention to detail when mixing the sanitiser with water resulting in the wrong ratios and a much more potent solution than I should have been spraying on absolutely everything.

 The sanitiser bottle comes with a 10ml measuring, eh neck section.. which is the amount to be mixed with 5L of warm water.
-My spray bottle holds only a volume of 1L so I eyeballed 2ml .. because obviously there is such a huge margin of error that this was a class A idea.
+My spray bottle holds only a volume of 1L so I eyeballed 2ml ..

 I have had some sound advice from a friend on the fediverse who previously worked in pharma, which I shall be following henceforth!
 Namely, record everything in detail to which I’ll also be incorporating proper measuring implements.